SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-06-get-on-with-it.md

 ## Methodology

-In my mind, for the sessions to be successful, there were a few essential ingredients:
+In my mind, for Get On With It (GOWI) to be successful, there were a few essential ingredients:

 **1. Careful choice of language.**